 10th December I Could Go On Singing (1963, Ronald Neame, 99 mins)

 More detail on each film will be posted in advance of its screening.

-All are welcome to join us as we gather on most alternate (odd) Tuesdays, from 5-7pm, in Jarman 6 as follows:
+All are very welcome to join us on these dates, from 5-7pm, in Jarman 6.

 The Melodrama Research Group and its sister organisation Network of Research: Movies, Magazines, Audiences (NoRMMA) were delighted to welcome a guest on Wednesday the 26th of July.